Understanding Adam’s Decolonial and Social Justice Framework in Field Education

 While we learned a lot about social justice in our syllabus, we're encouraged to think about the about anti discriminatory and anti oppressive practice and everything we do, how we write, case notes, how we introduce ourselves to the people we work.

-With and how societal structures and systems can further oppress and marginalized people, even through technology, for example?
+With and how societal structures and systems can further oppress and marginalise people, even through technology, for example?

 This framework also covers is covered in our recent scoping review, which we have read and.

-It's a fantastic, wholesome approach towards understanding justice as a whole, which brings us to our today's conversation with our host Doctor Michael Wellington Lindh and our guest.
+It's a fantastic, wholesome approach towards understanding justice as a whole, which brings us to our today's conversation with our host Dr. Michael Wallengren Lynch and our guest.

-Any guesses, Dr. taskeen?
-Adam herself.
-Let's hear about her framework and social justice and much more in today's episode, which is understanding Adams Decolonial and Social justice framework in future education.
+Any guesses?
+Dr. Taskeen Adam herself.
+Let's hear about her framework and social justice and much more in today's episode, which is understanding Adam’s Decolonial and Social justice framework in Field education.

-My name is Michael Wallengren Lynch and I'm a senior lecturer.
-Social work at Malmo University, Sweden.
+My name is Michael Wallengren Lynch and I'm a senior lecturer in Social work at Malmo University, Sweden.
 Originally from Ireland, I've been living in Sweden since 2009 when my research interests focused on decolonial ideas and their relevance to social work in the Nordic countries.

-Have first encountered the work of today's guests while collaborating with the team behind this podcast series.
-Our framework on justices, process justices, content and justice as a warm welcome to tatting Adams Tasim perhaps you'd like to start by telling us a little bit about yourself.
+I first encountered the work of today's guests while collaborating with the team behind this podcast series.
+Her framework on justice as process justice as content and justice as a warm welcome to Taskeen Adams.
+Taskeen perhaps you'd like to start by telling us a little bit about yourself.

 Hi, Michael.
 Thank you so much for having me on the podcast.
-So yeah, but a part of myself.
-I'm actually an engineer by training, but I delved into the world of development studies and education and then moved on to look more in technology and decolonial ality and social justice trying to understand.
+So yeah,a bit about myself.
+I'm actually an engineer by training, but I delved into the world of development studies and education and then moved on to look more in technology and decoloniality and social justice trying to understand.

 That looking at the impacts of technology on education, the good, the bad, the ugly, we'll delve into it more through the podcast, so I won't say too much upfront right now.